-Dev Kar is the Chief Economist at Global Financial Integrity.
+Dev Kar is the Chief Economist Emeritus at Global Financial Integrity.
 Prior to joining the GFI, he was a Senior Economist at the International Monetary Fund (IMF), Washington DC.
 During a career spanning nearly 32 years at the IMF, Dr. Kar worked on a wide variety of macroeconomic and statistical issues, both at IMF headquarters and on different types of IMF missions to member countries (technical assistance, Article IV Consultations with member countries, and Use of IMF Resources).

 His interesting assignments at the IMF included:

 - research studies on the functions and role of central banks which formed the basis for the design, development, and implementation of a large-scale database on laws, regulations, and data on various aspects of central banking operations;